gouiferda/dell-5400-hackintoch/README.md

 ## Issues

-:x: Issue | :wrench: Fix
+:construction: Issue | :wrench: Fix
 ------------ | -------------
 Wifi doesn't work | You will need an external wifi usb adapter (Like TL-WN725N) Bluetooth doesn't work | Replace the internal wifi card with a supported one